chrisarcand/chrisarcand.github.io/_posts/2016-02-02-introducing-dug.md

 as an installed gem with a config/yaml file and cron job.
 That's it.
 It works marvelously.
 And it processes messages near instantly.

 Let me know what you think!
-Dug needs a few more goodies in the form of body parsing and some more built-ins (like "Closed" Issues/PRs), and contributions are always welcome.
+And contributions are always welcome. :)

 [1]: http://lyzidiamond.com/posts/github-notifications-google-script/
 [2]: https://twitter.com/lyzidiamond